markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 2D avatar scale for characters rendered from an `avatar` in 2D views.
 Default is `1.0` if no `size_2d` attribute is set.

-Unlike `size`, this only affects 2D avatar billboards.
-The avatar stays aligned to the tile bottom and grows upward within the grid cell.
+Unlike `size`, this only affects 2D avatar rendering.
+It does not change gameplay position, grid alignment, collision, or pathing.

 ```toml
 size_2d = 1.25